Tenth Acre Farm

 • Permaculture Gardening

-• Newsletter
+• Resources

 Swiss Chard and Sweet Alyssum: Winning Edible Landscaping Combination

-July 25, 2013 by Amy 14 Comments
+Last Updated April 14th, 2023 by Amy 14 Comments

 Swiss chard and sweet alyssum make a beautiful combination in the edible landscape.
 But this combination goes beyond "pretty".
 Sweet alyssum is a workhorse, helping to grow a more productive landscape with less work.

-At Tenth Acre Farm, we enjoy combining an edible landscape with the science of permaculture design.
+At Tenth Acre Farm, I enjoy combining an edible landscape with the science of permaculture design.
 The addition of sweet alyssum adds spice to a regular row of Swiss chard plants and provides both beauty and function.

 Swiss Chard in Edible Landscaping

-Swiss chard produces large leaves with bright, colorful stalks.
-It remains visually stunning all season long because it is heat- and drought-tolerant, and attracts few pests.
-The cut-and-come-again nature of this plant allows the leaves to be harvested, while the plant remains intact to produce more leaves for continuous visual interest.
+In fact, this leafy green remains visually stunning all season long because it is heat- and drought-tolerant, and attracts few pests.
+Additionally, the cut-and-come-again nature of this plant allows the leaves to be harvested while the plant remains intact.

 I love growing it in my edible front yard.
 There are many varieties, so choose the colors that you prefer, or rotate from year to year as I do.
-We’ve grown orange chard, red swiss chard, and even rainbow chard.
+I’ve grown orange chard, red swiss chard, and even rainbow chard.

 How to Eat Swiss Chard